ember-learn/guides-source/guides/v3.4.0/models/index.md

 [`model`](../routing/specifying-a-routes-model/) method on Routes, although they share the same name.

-Different apps will have very
+Different apps may have very
 different models, depending on what problems they're trying to solve.
 For example, a photo sharing application might have a `Photo` model to represent a particular photo, and a `PhotoAlbum` that